codeskyblue/klog/README.md

 ```
 Color output is auto enabled in console, and closed when redirected to a file.

-Info colored with green, and Warning is blue, Error is yellow, fatal is red.
+Debug colored with gray and Info is green, Warning is blue, Error is yellow, fatal is red.

 # How to use
-## ths simple example
+**below this is a simple example**

 ```
 package main
 import "github.com/shxsun/klog"